nholthaus/units/README.md

 Unit containers
 ---------------

-Unit containers are the workhorse of the units library, and the primary classes which will be instantiated in user code.
+Unit containers are the primary classes which will be instantiated in user code.
+They can be thought of as essentially equivalent to a `double`, except that they have unit type tags associated with them.
+They can be used wherever a double would be used to store a dimensioned quantity.
 Containers are derived from the `unit_t` class, and have the form `[unitname]_t`, e.g. `meter_t` or `radian_t`.
-Containers are effectively doubles with associated unit type tags, and can be used wherever a double would be used to store a dimensioned quantity.

-Unit containers are defined in terms of the units they represent, their underlying type, and an optional non-linear scale (think decibels or richter scale).
+Unit containers are defined in terms of the units they represent, their underlying type, and an optional non-linear scale (think decibels or Richter scale).
 For example, `meter_t` would be defined:

 ```cpp
 using meter_t = units::unit_t<units::length::meter, double, units::linear_scale>